Employment taxes

 A CIS mainstream contractor is a business that pays subcontractors for construction work.
 This would usually be a construction business such as a property developer, although businesses that do not usually operate in the construction industry can also be caught.

-If a business makes payments under construction contracts averaging £1 million per accounting period over three years, it could become a ‘deemed contractor’ even if its main trade is not construction.
+If a business makes payments under construction contracts exceeding £3m in any rolling one-year period, it could become a ‘deemed contractor’ even if its main trade is not construction.

 The key obligations of a contractor under CIS are: